-5.7.1.
+4.7.1.
 Declaring New Types

 To declare a new type, all you need to do is use the keyword declare, followed by the list of fields, and the keyword end.
+A new fact must have a list of fields, otherwise the engine will look for an existing fact class in the classpath and raise an error if not found.

-Example 5.10.
+Example 4.10.
 Declaring a new fact type: Address